Healthdirect Free Australian health advice you can count on.

 What complications can happen?

-Some complications can be serious and can even cause death.
+Some complications can be serious and may even cause death.

 General complications of any operation

-• allergic reaction to the equipment, materials or medication
+• Allergic reaction to the equipment, materials or medication.

-• blood clot in your leg
+• Blood clot in your leg (deep-vein thrombosis - DVT).

 Specific complications of this operation

-• slow healing, if your wound was packed
+• Slow healing, if your wound was packed.

 Consequences of this procedure